Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experiments

-From \Cref{tab:subset posterior aggregation}, we see that all methods perform strongly; it is difficult to conclusively say which performs best, given that we do not have perfect access to the ground truth barycentre.
-We see that TreeDSBM certainly performs competitively with these state-of-the-art approaches.
-Moreover, we found TreeDSBM to display fast training—both TreeDSBM and NOTWB obtained good results after only 5 minutes of training, while W2CB took approximately 10 minutes and WIN took around 45 minutes.
-This runtime is for training the edges of TreeDSBM sequentially, so could be sped up \textit{further} by a factor of close to 5 if trained simultaneously.
-For more details regarding runtimes, see the Appendix.
+From \Cref{tab:subset posterior aggregation}, we see that all methods perform strongly.
+Given that we do not have perfect access to the ground truth barycentre, it is difficult to conclusively say which performs best, but we see that TreeDSBM certainly performs competitively with these state-of-the-art approaches.
+Moreover, we found TreeDSBM to display fast training—both TreeDSBM and NOTWB obtained good results after only around 3 minutes of training, while W2CB took approximately 10 minutes and WIN took around 45 minutes.
+For more details regarding runtimes, see Appendix \ref{app:subset_details}.